Ex-Omni: Enabling 3D Facial Animation Generation for Omni-modal Large Language Models: Experiments

-\paragraph{Speech-to-Text Evaluation.} We evaluate S2T capability using VoiceBench~\citep{DBLP:journals/corr/abs-2410-17196}, which covers a diverse set of speech-based tasks, including open-ended question answering, reference-based QA, multiple-choice QA, reasoning, instruction following and safety.
-Open-ended QA is evaluated using GPT-based scores, while other tasks are evaluated using accuracy-based metrics.
+\paragraph{Speech QA Evaluation.} We evaluate speech QA on VoiceBench \cite{DBLP:journals/corr/abs-2410-17196}, which covers a diverse set of speech-based tasks, including open-ended question answering, reference-based QA, multiple-choice QA, reasoning, instruction following and safety.
+Open-ended QA is evaluated using GPT-based scores (scores from 1-5), while other tasks are evaluated using accuracy-based metrics.
 All the evaluations were conducted using the open-source code of VoiceBench to ensure consistency.
-Further details of the evaluation protocol are provided in Appendix~\ref{sec:s2t_eval_appendix}.

-\paragraph{Text-to-Speech Evaluation.} For TTS evaluation, generated speech is transcribed into text by ASR model on Seed-TTS-Eval \citep{DBLP:journals/corr/abs-2406-02430}.
-Specifically, English speech is transcribed using Whisper-Large-V3 \citep{DBLP:conf/icml/RadfordKXBMS23} and evaluated using Word Error Rate (WER), while Chinese speech is transcribed using Paraformer-zh and evaluated using Character Error Rate (CER).
+\paragraph{Speech Generation Evaluation.} For speech generation evaluation, we assess both response-level speech quality and speech-text consistency on the AlpacaEval and CommonEval speech QA sets.
+Specifically, we compute MOS on the generated speech, and transcribe the generated waveform using Whisper-Large-V3 \cite{DBLP:conf/icml/RadfordKXBMS23}.
+The resulting ASR transcript is then compared with the model's textual response using Word Error Rate (WER), which measures consistency between spoken and textual outputs.